-- Essential living spaces or mechanical components are not damaged or submerged. - There is damage to a porch, carport, garage, and/or an outbuilding not used for commercial purposes (which are not eligible for IA).
+- Essential living spaces or mechanical components are not damaged or submerged. - There is damage to a porch, carport, garage, and/or an outbuilding (which are not eligible for IA).

-- The residence has cosmetic damage, such as paint discoloration or loose siding. - The residence has minimal missing shingles or siding. - There is damage to an attached structure (e.g., porch, carport, garage, or outbuilding not used for commercial purposes), gutters, screens, landscaping, and retaining walls or downed trees that do not affect access to the residence.
+- The residence has cosmetic damage, such as paint discoloration or loose siding. - The residence has minimal missing shingles or siding. - There is damage to an attached structure (e.g., porch, carport, garage, outbuilding, etc.), gutters, screens, landscaping, and retaining walls or downed trees that do not affect access to the residence.